MsMc24/G1-finalproject/README.md

 6. T has Ss listen to the story using TTS.👂🏼👂🏼👂🏼
 7. *Listening for the main idea:* Ss identify the main idea of the story -- What is Maria's dream?
 8. *Listen for details:* Ss listen again.
 T has Ss take a quiz.📝📝📝
+9. *Listen & Recall*: Ss are given pictures that match events from the story and Ss try to put them in the correct order and then retell the story to a partner.

 Post-reading: